What services does American Airlines offer regarding minors?

 - 3 hours before departure, for international flights.

-You should take this time into consideration because Unaccompanied Minors may not travel until all necessary forms are complete.
-Unaccompanied Minors may check-in using a Self-Service Check-in machine, but for security reasons they must see an agent at the ticket counter where:
+You should take this time into consideration because Unaccompanied Minors may not travel until all necessary forms are complete, so, for security reasons they must see an agent at the ticket counter where:

 - The Unaccompanied Minor form (that includes the name, address and phone number of the parent or responsible adult who will meet your child at the destination) must be completed in person at the ticket counter.